XVincentX/vncz/about/index.md

 Hello!

 My name is Vincenzo Chianese, I came from Napoli (Italy) and since Dicember 2014 I've relocated in Prague, Czech Republic.
-I am currently working as (front|back) developer at [Apiary](http://apiary.io).
+I am currently working as (front|back) developer at [Apiary](http://apiary.io) and, in particular, I lead the Documentation team, who's providing you the most used API documentation in the world.
 I put bugs in the code, making sure that my coworkers have always something to fix.

 I am (still) tooking undergraduate degree at the Department of Engineering in Naples University.
 I feel ashamed because I am getting old and I do not have my title yet; Relocating in Prague did not help at all.
 For this reason (and a lot of other more), my father thinks I am a good-for-nothing (and perhaps he is totally right)